The Power of Shallow-depth Toffoli and Qudit Quantum Circuits: Introduction

 More recently, there is a new line of research that has addressed some of these issues, at the cost of achieving weaker statements.
 More concretely, the seminal work of \cite{Bravyi17} has shown a problem that can be solved by constant-depth quantum circuits ($\QNC^0$), and which cannot be solved by constant-depth classical circuits with bounded fan-in ($\NC^0$).
 We would like to highlight that while this separation is weaker (since the lower bound is only against constant depth circuits), it is {\em unconditional}, which is rather rare in complexity theory.
 Moreover, these proposals also have practical interest with their extension to include fault-tolerance~\cite{bravyi2022}.

-The result of \cite{Bravyi17} has also been extended to achieve better quantum/classical separations: We currently have separations between quantum constant-depth circuits and constant-depth classical circuits with {\em unbounded fan-in} ($\AC^0$), even if the classical circuit has access to $\pmod{2}$ gates ($\AC^0[2]$) \cite{Watts19}.\footnote{We notice that in order to prove the separation against classical circuits with parity gates, the quantum circuit has access to quantum advice.} In these results, showing the quantum upper bound is fairly easy and the main difficulty is in the classical lower bound.
-The main challenge lies in finding new classical lower bounds techniques that allow us answer the question:
+The result of \cite{Bravyi17} has also been extended to achieve better quantum/classical separations.
+We now have average-case separations between quantum constant-depth circuits and biased threshold circuits of constant depth \cite{hsieh2024unconditionally,grewal2024improved}, as well as separations against $\AC^0$ circuits with access to $\MOD_2$ gates ($\AC^0[2]$) using constant-depth quantum circuits with quantum advice $\fQNC^0/\mathsf{qpoly}$ \cite{Watts19}.
+In all these results, it is necessary to show a quantum upper bound and a classical lower bound on circuit size for the same problem.
+The main challenge lies in developing new techniques for classical lower bounds and quantum upper bounds that allow us to address the following question:

 The main contribution of this work is to prove new separations between constant-depth quantum circuits and constant-depth classical circuits.
-Additionally, we revisit quantum circuits with infinite gateset and prove new collapses of different quantum circuit classes.
+Additionally, we revisit quantum circuits with infinite gate set and prove new collapses of different quantum circuit classes.